Kensuke-Mitsuzawa/Python_viraster/README.md

 ## Update
 v0.01: First Version
-v0.02: fixed bug that ث س have the same mapping 'se'. changed ث to se¥_1 and س  to se¥_2.
+v0.02: fixed bug that ث س have the same mapping 'se'. changed ث to se¥_1 and س  to se¥_2. v0.03: added 'ARABIC_ALEF_MAKSUSA' and its mapping to 'Ý'.
+'PERSIAN_YEH' and its mapping is changed to 'y'.

 ## TODO